UBC-MDS/DSCI524_group_22/README.md

 1. Simulated data generation
 2. Coordinate descent algorithm
-3. Visualization of data and the fitted linear regression line
+3. Visualization of data and the fitted linear regression

 ## Functions